acrlabs/simkube/docs/intro/installation.md

 > kind is a tool for running local Kubernetes clusters using Docker container “nodes”.  kind was primarily designed for
 > testing Kubernetes itself, but may be used for local development or CI.

-You'll want to create a kind cluster with at least two nodes; moreover, you need to provide the cluster with access to a directory on your local hard drive from which it can read trace files.
+You'll want to create a kind cluster with at least two nodes.
 Here's an example configuration:

 ```yaml
 # kind.yml